tranghaviet/udacity-devops-ci-cd-pipeline-project/README.md

 1. A frontend UI built written in Typescript, using the React framework
 2. A backend API written in Python using the Flask framework.

-You'll find 2 folders, one named `frontend` and one named `backend`, where each application's source code is maintained.
-Your job is to use the team's [existing documentation](#frontend-development-notes) and create CI/CD pipelines to meet the teams' needs.
+In this repo, you'll find 2 folders, one named `frontend` and one named `backend`, where each application's source code is maintained.
+Your job is to use the team's [existing documentation](./frontend/frontend-development-notes) and create CI/CD pipelines to meet the teams' needs.

 ## Deliverables